Alvaro Gonzalez Montero

 My research interests include:

-- Colonialism and postcolonialism in Spanish contemporary literature.
+- colonialism and postcolonialism in Hispanic and Portuguese contemporary literature

 - BA Translation and Interpreting (English, French, Arabic).
 Uni.
 Malaga, Spain.
 (2008-2013)

 - Master's in Education (Spanish teacher training) Uni Malaga 2013-2014

 - MA by Research in Spanish literature.
 2019-2022University of Leeds.